dolittle/Home/Documentation/csharp_coding_styles.md

 public interface ICanCreateContainer
 ```

-You **SHOULD** try look for this way of naming, as it provides a whole new level
-of meaning to the code.
+You **SHOULD** try look for this way of naming, as it provides a whole new level of expressing intent in the code.

 ## Private methods